MikeTannenbaum/digital-garden-jekyll-template/_notes/Ideas improve by writing about them not by thinking about them.md

 This site—this page, in fact—is a product of the regenerative process of writing and thinking.
 While [[these notes are written for myself]], I host them publicly as my [[digital garden]] in effort to [[build a body of work]], explore my [[web of thinking]], and hopefully connect with others with whom my ideas resonate.

-Publicly sharing your writing—your thinking, really—is a good way to [[refine your ideas over time]].
+Publicly sharing your writing—your thinking, really—is a good way to [[refine ideas over time]].
 Also, [[public notes build authority and trust]], which are foundational elements of strong relationships.

 It's for these reasons I put intention into [[my digital ecosystem]] and work to build behaviors, processes, and systems to help me explore, understand, and improve my ideas. **The system helps me think clearly, which is what I need most in order to navigate my way forward.**